Braised Lamb Shanks

 - Make Ahead: I find that the flavours and tenderness of the meat only improves with time, so you can cook these shanks a few hours, or even days in advance.

 You betcha!
 Use the sear function of your instant pot for steps 1-4.
 Once the shanks have been added back to the pot, set to Manual mode and cook on high pressure for 45 minutes followed by natural release for 10.
-Place the shanks on a baking tray and keep warm in the oven (this will also help to caramelize the edges of the shanks), turn the instant pot on sear and leave the sauce to simmer for 10 minutes until it has thickened.
+Place the lamb shanks on a baking tray and keep warm in the oven (this will also help to caramelize the edges of the shanks), turn the instant pot on sear and leave the sauce to simmer for 10 minutes until it has thickened.

 Absolutely!
-In fact I think the flavours only improve with time.
+In fact I think the flavours in the sauce only improve with time.
 You can make the lamb shanks up to 3 days in advance and store them in the sauce in the fridge.
 If you notice a layer of fat hardening on the surface of the sauce, you can scoop that out with a spoon.
 When ready to eat, just put the pot on the stove top and leave everything to heat up on medium heat.

 Here are a few more date night/dinner party recipes that you might enjoy…